 The H-2B visa holder may bring along a spouse and children (unmarried, under age 21) to the United States.
 The dependents may attend school while in the United States, but may not legally work.

 This category tends to bring in a lot of applications, meaning a visa might not be available to you in the year you apply.
+In light of that, however, the U.S. government sometimes makes more visas available to returning workers.
+(See 8 C.F.R.
+Section 214.2.)

 The employee must meet the following H-2B visa requirements:

 Your U.S. employer must start the process, by advertising and recruiting for the job in an attempt to find U.S. workers instead of hiring you!
 If no adequate workers are found, the employer can apply to its local state workforce agency (SWA) for a temporary labor certification.
-The SWA will transfer the case to the U.S. Department of Labor for a final decision on the labor certification.
+The SWA will transfer the case to the U.S. Department of Labor (DOL) for a final decision on the labor certification.

 When USCIS approves the I-129 petition, applicants who are already in the United States and simultaneously received a change of status are good to start working.